 The two abilities which don't have a DoT component are Burn

 .
 Both are Elemental damage.
 Burn is a straightforward nuke.
 Conflagration is the ability that puts the 'cannon' in 'glass cannon'.
 It is a large hit with a long cooldown, with an additional large hit if the target is burning.
 Good News Everyone, because the above DoTs and weather effect cause your opponent to be burning.
 Immolation doesn't, but it shares a slot with Conflagrate so it's kind of a moot point.

 Like the proverb says, if you can't take the corrupted heat, stay out of the fel kitchen.

-Check out our forum thread discussion on the Spring Rabbit and submit your own thoughts on this pet.
+Check out our forum thread discussion on the Fel Flame and submit your own thoughts on this pet.

 Pet of the Month is co-written by Liopleurodon, an experienced pet battler and long-time WoW player.
 She maintains her own Pet Battle blog, comprised of pet analyses, team strategies and general thoughts on pets.